 You can authorise an intermediary organisation to act on your behalf with eHerkenning.
 They can subsequently appoint one of their employees to represent them.
 An audit firm, for instance, may be authorised by their client to act on their behalf with regard to the application of a subsidy or for setting up a Message Box account.
 The firm then authorises one of their empoyees to be their actual representative.
 This is called chain authorisation.
 Not all eHerkenning suppliers support chain authorisation.
 Please do take this into account when selecting your supplier.

-You will be able to log in to government organisations after receipt of your eHerkenning token.
+You will be able to log in to government organisations after receipt of your eHerkenning key.
 You can use the same token with different organisations.

 Foreign entrepreneurs cannot use Dutch eHerkenning tools.
 To purchase eHerkenning, registration in the Dutch Business Register is mandatory - this is not always an option for foreign entrepreneurs.
 To make it possible for businesses and citizens in the EU to use e-identifiction cross-border, the eIDAS regulation came into force.
 As a result of the eIDas regulation, entrepreneurs from the EU can log in with a recognised European means of electronic identification